Asian shares lose steam as U.S. tariff plan stokes trade fears

 "Buying sentiment towards the dollar could receive a boost if the central bank strikes a hawkish tone," Lukman Otunuga, research analyst at FXTM, wrote in a note.

-The two-year yield, which rises with traders' expectations of higher Fed fund rates, touched 2.6776 percent compared with a U.S. close of 2.669 percent.
+The two-year yield <US2YT=RR>, which rises with traders' expectations of higher Fed fund rates, touched 2.6776 percent compared with a U.S. close of 2.669 percent.

 Meanwhile, oil prices fell on industry data showing an unexpected rise in U.S. crude stockpiles.
 The slump in crude prices comes after their largest monthly decline in two years in July.